anup-a/Beautify-your-Windows-Terminal/README.md

-# Beautify your Windows Terminal
+# Beautify your Windows Terminal 🦄

+The Windows Terminal is a modern, fast, efficient, powerful, and productive terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and WSL.

 ---
 ![terminal](./main.png)
 ---